 For industrial systems, the main reference in NIST would be the Guide to Industrial Control Systems (ICS) Security SP 800-82.

 CPNI has produced several interesting guides.
 As an introductory guide the document Good Practice Guide – Process Control and Scada Security is recommended.
+This guide is not currently available at CPNI although may be found at alternative sites.
+An official translation in spanish may be found in the “Centro Criptológico Nacional” CCN website.

 As for cybersecurity in the navigation systems of ships, due to the requirements of real-time response in Integrated Bridge Systems IBS, the use of sensors (e.g.: wind, depth, position) and actuators (e.g. autopilot ), they could be considered depending on the case as mission-critical IT systems or industrial control systems.